 Barrier control methods such as row covers can be another way to prevent damage from weevils and other flying insects.
 Construction of a simple row cover can be achieved through the combination of a sturdy, weatherproof fabric draped across PVC or aluminum piping.

-An organic method of pest control that is effective against weevils is D.E., or diatomaceous earth (affiliate link), which is the fossilized remains of an ancient form of algae.
+An organic method of pest control that is effective against weevils is D.E., or diatomaceous earth, which is the fossilized remains of an ancient form of algae.
 These razor-sharp shards are deadly to many soft-bodied insects but harmless to mammals.
 Sprinkle onto the soil and repeat after rainfall or watering.
 Use caution not to inhale.

-Conquering weevils can be a bit frustrating, but hang in there – with a few steps of prevention, and a bit of maintenance, the weevils will be history.
-As always, do not hesitate to let us know if you have any questions or tips or tricks to share!
+Getting rid of weevils can be a bit frustrating, but hang in there!
+With a few steps of prevention and a bit of maintenance, the weevils will be history.